 5. Summary

 For the first time this study has shown significant differences in brain activity between girls and boys dependent upon their hunger state and between restrained and unrestrained eaters.
-Such findings highlight important differences between the groups which warrant further investigations to gain insight into how these differences evolve with age.
+The differences in activity seen in girls relative to boys when fed state is not considered is similar to that seen in adult women, suggestive that such response patterns are initiated early on in life.
+However, the variations in responses seen between girls and boys when hunger state is included and when participant restraint status is reflected upon for 12-13 year olds illustrate the complexity of the brain’s response to food cues and highlight important differences between groups which warrant further investigations to gain insight into how these differences evolve with age.

 References